NHSDigital/prescriptionsforpatients/README.md

 - `combine-dependabot-prs.yml`: Workflow for combining dependabot pull requests.
 Runs on demand
 - `delete_old_cloudformation_stacks.yml`: Workflow for deleting old cloud formation stacks.
 Runs daily
 - `pull_request.yml`: Called when pull request is opened or updated.
 Calls sam_package_code and sam_release_code to build and deploy the code.
 Deploys to dev AWS account.
-The main and sandbox stacks deployed have PR-<PULL REQUEST_ID> in the name
+The main and sandbox stacks deployed have PR-<PULL_REQUEST_ID> in the name
-- `quality_checks.yml`: Runs check-licenses, lint, test and sonarcloud scan agains the repo.
+- `quality_checks.yml`: Runs check-licenses, lint, test and sonarcloud scan against the repo.
 Called from pull_request.yml and release.yml
 - `release.yml`: Run when code is merged to main branch or a tag starting v is pushed.
 Calls sam_package_code and sam_release_code to build and deploy the code.
 - `sam_package_code.yml`: Packages code and uploads to a github artifact for later deployment
 - `sam_release_code.yml`: Release code built by sam_package_code.yml to an environment
-- `pr-link.yaml`: This workflow template links Pull Request's to Jira tickets and runs when a pull request is opened.
+- `pr-link.yaml`: This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
 - `dependabot.yml`: Dependabot definition file